 Since the vegetable lacks that harsh bite when raw that cauliflower and broccoli can have, it's ideal to use if you want to only lightly cook it or serve it raw.
-I've been known to include romanesco broccoli florets on crudités platter.
-The unusual appearance draws attention and delight, and can even work as a conversation-starter!
+You could try including Romanesco broccoli florets on a crudités platter.
+The unusual appearance draws attention and delight, and can even work as a conversation-starter.

 When Is Romanesco Broccoli In Season?

-Look for these light green heads in the fall and early winter in most climates in the U.S., although warmer areas will see it through winter and seriously temperate areas will find it at markets for an even longer season that will run into early spring.
+Look for these light green heads in the fall and early winter in most climates in the U.S., although warmer areas will see the plant in season through winter and seriously temperate areas will find it at markets for an even longer season that will run into early spring.